SMSF Bitcoin Audit Guide

 Any two of the three keys can authorize a move: Key A + Key B, or Key A + Key C, or Key B + Key C → the transaction can be signed.
 No single key can move funds alone.

-Software providers are not custodians.
-The platform that coordinates multisig (e.g. Unchained, Theya) provides software and coordination services.
-They do not custody Bitcoin; the assets are on the Bitcoin network and controlled by the key holders according to the multisig policy.
+In this arrangement, coordination platforms are not Bitcoin custodians for your fund in the pooled-custody sense.
+The platform that coordinates multisig (e.g. Unchained, Theya) supplies software and coordination.
+It does not hold Bitcoin in a custodial capacity for the SMSF; assets remain on the Bitcoin network and are controlled by the key holders according to the multisig policy.
+Wording here describes this model, not every possible service structure elsewhere.

 Scope and limitations.
 This guide focuses on Australian SMSFs.
 Lost keys, inheritance of SMSF Bitcoin, and tax implications of multisig transfers are complex; trustees should seek specific professional advice.
 If you are outside Australia, consult your local regulations.